A wary White House watches to see whether voters give Trump a red light

 But, the former official added, "I think it’s going to be complete open warfare and Trump is at his best in complete open warfare."

-On Monday, the website FiveThirtyEight.com put Democrats' chances of winning control of the House at 87.5 percent — meaning that they believe there's a one in eight probability of Republicans holding onto their majority.
-Conversely, with most of the competitive Senate races on the map playing out in heavily Republican states, Republicans have a five in six chance of retaining power in that chamber.
+On Monday, the website FiveThirtyEight put Democrats' chances of winning control of the House at 87.5 percent — meaning that the site thinks there's a one-in-eight probability of Republicans holding onto their majority.
+Conversely, with most of the competitive Senate races on the map playing out in heavily Republican states, Republicans have a five-in-six chance of retaining power in that chamber.

 There was a time in American history when divided government produced big, bipartisan deal-making.
 But in recent decades, presidents have had difficulty negotiating with the House and Senate when they are controlled by the opposite party.
 President Barack Obama's signature laws — Obamacare and the Dodd-Frank overhaul of financial services regulations — were both enacted when Democrats controlled both chambers.